 - The Amazing Growth of the Early Church—Simply Mobilizing

-- This is stark evidence that the early Church had indeed captured Christ’s vision of redemption, which Luke had so powerfully described.
+- This is stark evidence that the early Church had captured Christ’s vision of redemption, which Luke had so powerfully described.

 4-6 BCE |